hackclub/hackclub/workshops/battleship_guessing_game/README.md

   }
 }
 ```
-- We are creating two arrays, an actual board and a board.
+- We are creating two [2D arrays](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/arrays/multidimensional-arrays), an actual board and a board.
 - The actual board is like the key, it will have the locations of the ships.
 - The board is the user's board and is like a blank canvas.